kennysmithed/origins23/origins_tutorial_wk3.md

 - Why does he make a big deal about the idea that language involves many genes?
 - Do you buy his argument?
 What are the convincing points?
 What are the weaknesses?

 ## References

 Pinker, S. (2003).
 Language as an adaptation to the cognitive niche.
 In M. Christiansen & S. Kirby (Eds.), *Language Evolution* (pp. 16-37).
 Oxford: Oxford University Press.
 [Link](https://stevenpinker.com/files/pinker/files/language_evolution.pdf)

 NB. the link goes to a copy of the chapter that Pinker has put online - if you want to chase up a reference you can also access the whole book, including the references, [via Discover Ed](https://discovered.ed.ac.uk/permalink/44UOE_INST/1viuo5v/cdi_proquest_miscellaneous_37697167).

+NB.
+Pinker uses the term "retarded" a few times - while this was at one point a scientific term it is now widely considered to be offensive and its use has been discontinued in the last 10-15 years (see e.g. [here](https://en.wikipedia.org/wiki/Retard_(pejorative)), which also includes mention of other similar terms which have fallen out of scientific use due to their perjorative connotations), being replaced with less loaded terms like "intellectual disability".
+You should therefore not use this term in your discussion or essays.

 ## Re-use